 - From a single Account: Simply remove the Member from the Account.
 This removes the user only from the selected Account.
 If the user is a Member of other Accounts, that access remains.

 - From all Accounts: There is no way to automatically remove a user from all accounts they are tied to.
-You may manually Member from each account they are associated with.
+You must manually remove the member from each account they are associated with.
 You may also open a support case for assistance in ensuring the user has been completely removed from all accounts you are authorized for.

 Use Roles to define access control to grant Members specific permission within a given Account.
 Members can have different roles in different accounts.
 For example Member A could be an Administrator in Account 1 but have read-only access in Account 2.
 Roles you create can be assigned to other Members or API keys.